AdaptCL: Adaptive Continual Learning for Tackling Heterogeneity in Sequential Datasets: Adaptive Continual Learning

-The aim of dynamic pruning here is to find the optimal mask for penalization.
-Dynamic pruning can strike a balance between network accuracy and sparsity.
-It can find the optimal sparse network structure by using a pruning method, creating free parameters for learning new datasets with knowledge transfer without increasing additional network capacity and ensuring network inference performance.

-A neural network consists of a set of parameters $\{W_i:1\le i\le C\}$, where $W_i$ denotes the parameter matrix at layer $i$ and $C$ denotes the number of layers in this network.
-For each fully connected layer, the corresponding parameter is $W_i\in R^{c_o\times c_i}$ , where $c_o$ is the output dimension and $c_i$ is the input dimension.
-For each convolutional layer, there exists a convolution kernel $K_i\in R^{c_o\times c_i\times w\times h}$, where $c_o$ is the number of output channels, $c_i$ is the number of input channels, $w$ and $h$ are the kernel sizes.
+In continuous learning with heterogeneous datasets, effectively managing model complexity becomes crucial within a limited computational budget.
+Fine-grained pruning goes beyond traditional pruning approaches by compressing the model while maintaining or even increasing accuracy.
+This data-driven pruning method aims to strike a balance between network accuracy and sparsity, facilitating better parameter reuse among similar datasets and improved fitting accuracy for complex or dissimilar datasets.
+Let's consider a neural network with a parameter set $\{W_i:1\le i\le C\}$, where $W_i$ represents the parameter matrix at layer $i$ and $C$ denotes the number of layers.
+For fully connected layers, the corresponding parameter is $W_i\in R^{c_o\times c_i}$, where $c_o$ is the output dimension and $c_i$ is the input dimension.
+For convolutional layers, a convolution kernel $K_i\in R^{c_o\times c_i\times w\times h}$ exists, where $c_o$ represents the number of output channels and $c_i$, $w$, and $h$ denote the number of input channels, width, and height respectively.
+Pruning involves applying a binary mask $M^p$ to each parameter $W$, setting unimportant parameters to 0.
+To determine the masks, a trainable pruning threshold vector $t$ is introduced.
+The magnitude of parameters is compared to the corresponding threshold values using a unit step function $S(x)$, as shown in equation \ref{eq2}.

-Pruning is the process of applying a binary mask $M^p$ to each parameter $W$.
-After pruning, the values of unimportant parameters become 0, and so do their gradients.
-This binary parameter mask $M^p$ preserves the information about the sparse structure, and will be further used to determine the penalization mask.

-During training on one dataset, we separate important and unimportant parameters by learning a threshold for each fully connected and convolutional neural network layer.
-This threshold is a trainable parameter that is updated along with the backpropagation of the neural network to achieve a stepwise update.
-For each parameter matrix $W$, the trainable pruning threshold vector $t$ is defined.
-Then we utilize a unit step function $S(x)$ \ref{eq1} to obtain the masks according to the magnitude of parameters and corresponding threshold values, as equation \ref{eq2}.

 The corresponding element in pruning mask ${M^p}_{ij}$ will be set to 0 if $W_{ij}$ needs to be pruned.